kids-first/kf-somatic-workflow/README.md

 - `calling_regions`: genomic regions over which the SNV and SV callers will be run
 - `blacklist_regions`: genomic regions to remove from the SNV and SV calling regions
 - `coding_sequence_regions`: genomic regions covering the coding sequence regions of the genome to which the input BAM/CRAM/SAM was aligned
-- `cnv_calling_regions`: genomic regions over which the CNV callers will be run
 - `cnv_blacklist_regions`: genomic regions to remove from the CNV calling regions
-- `chr_len`: A list of chromosomes and their lengths

-The calling and blacklist files above are used as pairs.
+The calling is the base calling regions for the sample.
+These regions are further modified by the two blacklist files.
 The blacklist regions first removed from the calling regions and the resulting regions are what are passed to callers.
 SNV and SV callers receive the regions that are `calling_regions` with `blacklist_regions` removed.
-CNV callers receive the regions that are `cnv_calling_regions` with `cnv_blacklist_regions` removed.
+CNV callers receive the regions that are `calling_regions` with `cnv_blacklist_regions` removed.

 In general, what is expected of the user to provide for these intervals is:
 - WGS
    - `calling_regions`: Whole genome calling regions (for GATK these are the regions of the FASTA on `chr1-22,X,Y` where there is no span of more than 200 Ns; for completeness we add `chrM`)
    - `blacklist_regions`: Regions that the user is confident are of no interest to SNV and SV calling, if any.
 Telomeres, centromeres, high signal regions, repetitive regions, etc.
+   - `cnv_blacklist_regions`: Regions of the `calling_regions` the user is confident are of no interest to CNV calling, if any.
+These regions include chrM, telomeres, centromeres, high signal regions, repetitive regions, etc.
    - `coding_sequence_regions`: Regions of the genome that GENCODE defines as CDS; can be determined from [their GTF](https://www.gencodegenes.org/human/)
-   - `cnv_calling_regions`: Whole genome calling regions (for GATK these are the regions of the FASTA on `chr1-22,X,Y` where there is no span of more than 200 Ns)
-   - `cnv_blacklist_regions`: Regions that the user is confident are of no interest to CNV calling, if any.
-Telomeres, centromeres, high signal regions, repetitive regions, etc.
-   - `chr_len`: Chromosome names and lengths for `chr1-22,X,Y`
 - WXS
-   - `calling_regions`: Unpadded capture regions for the WXS experiment
+   - `calling_regions`: The experimental bait capture regions
-   - `blacklist_regions`: Regions of the capture region that the user is confident are of no interest to SNV and SV calling, if any
+   - `blacklist_regions`: Regions of the `calling_regions` that the user is confident are of no interest to SNV and SV calling, if any
+   - `cnv_blacklist_regions` Regions of the capture region that the user is confident are of no interest to CNV calling, if any
    - `coding_sequence_regions`: This input is not used in WXS runs.
 Providing it does nothing
-   - `cnv_calling_regions`: Unpadded capture regions for the WXS experiment
-   - `cnv_blacklist_regions` Regions of the capture region that the user is confident are of no interest to CNV calling, if any
-   - `chr_len`: Chromosome names and lengths for all chromosomes found in the capture regions

 The coding sequence regions are only relevant for calling WGS data using Lancet.
 Presenting Lancet with intervals spanning the whole genome will lead to extreme runtime and cost.
 By starting from an limited calling region and supplementing with calls from Mutect2 and/or Strelka2, Lancet is able to run on the scale of hours rather than days.

-The `chr_len` file is only relevant for calling with Control-FREEC.
-Control-FREEC is unique in that its calling regions can only be limited at the chromosome level.
-This file can be a cut down FAI with only the chromosomes that are in your experiment and you wish to call.

 There's a lot more to talk about with intervals, how they are prepared, and some finer details.
 If you are interested, see our [interval preparation walkthrough](./docs/interval_preparation_walkthrough.md).